KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 `$myHashTable = @{ Name = "Kurt Kroeker"; Age = 31; Occupation = "Software Guy" }`

-They even give you autocomplete for properties!
+They even give you autocomplete for properties, including properties with spaces in the names!

 - Love working with JSON and CSV

-PowerShell comes with niceties for working with data in CSV and JSON format:
+PowerShell comes with niceties for working with data in XML, CSV and JSON format:

 `ConvertFrom-CSV` and `ConvertTo-Csv`
 `ConvertFrom-Json` and `ConvertTo-Json`

+**DEMO: cd_catalog.xml**
+**DEMO: places.json**
+**DEMO: SalesJan2009.csv**

+Format-Table may be useful to you as well when you're trying to view data.

 - Love Invoke-RestMethod

+**DEMO: demo_apiCalls.ps1**

-- Love the Windows PowerShell ISE
+- Love the Windows PowerShell ISE and VS Code

 From Start Menu: "PowerShell ISE"